taylor-coder/Machine-Learning-with-Python/README.md

 At a glance, it appears that two of the most common factors for increased health insurance risk factors may be someone's smoking status and age, which this model is trained to test and account for.
 Overall, I really liked the code and it provides a basic introduction to machine learning for those interested.
 I've provided the link below for more details.

-My results compared to the results shown in the article below show that insurance companies are likely to attach a strong paying premium to smokers, which goes along with what the general consensus on research and policies pertaining to smoking and surcharges note.
+My results - compared to the results shown in the article link provided below - show that insurance companies are likely to attach a strong paying premium to smokers and older persons.
+This revelation coincides with what the general consensus (research and policies pertaining to smoking and surcharges) provides.

 sources:
 https://www.kaggle.com/annetxu/health-insurance-cost-predicition